 Negligence states that any individual who behaves in a reckless or careless manner could be held liable for the injuries they cause.
 This means that, regardless of their intent, a driver could be deemed negligent if they fail to respect their assumed duty of safety while operating a motor vehicle.
 An example of negligence would be a driver refusing to stop at a red light or obey appropriate signage, resulting in an injury.
 Similarly, a driver texting while driving at the time of an accident could be strong grounds for a claim of negligence by a victim.

-The Statute of Limitations in South Carolina
+What is the Statute of Limitations in South Carolina?

 The statute of limitations is a timeframe in which victims should file a claim.
 According to South Carolina Code of Laws §15-3-530, an injured individual has three years from the date of the incident that resulted in their injury to take legal action.
 While there are a few exceptions to this statute, it is advised that claimants file a claim within this time to try and ensure their case is heard.
 If someone fails to meet this statute, a defendant may make a motion for a dismissal of their claim.
-To avoid this, a dedicated Mount Pleasant car accident lawyer could work tirelessly to file a claim that meets the statute of limitations.
+To avoid this, a dedicated Mount Pleasant lawyer could work tirelessly to file a car crash claim that meets the statute of limitations.

 Potential Damages to Recover in a Car Wreck